noderators/elastos-supernode-setup/README.md

     curl http://localhost:9100/metrics | grep node_filesystem_free | grep "/data"
     ```
     Should return the available size of your /data directory so you can expand your volume when it's about to be full.
-- By default, elastos-supernodemetrics is running on port 5000 so what it does is expose all the node-exporter metrics to an API port and in JSON format so you can use this in your own applications to gather statistics about your supernode
+- By default, elastos-metrics is running on port 5000 so what it does is expose all the node-exporter metrics to an API port and in JSON format so you can use this in your own applications to gather statistics about your supernode
     ```
-    curl --user user:password http://localhost:5000/supernodemetrics
+    curl --user user:password http://localhost:5000/elastosmetrics
     ```

 ## Upgrade instructions
 - Whenever there is a new package available, you need to upgrade your package on your machine to receive the latest apps so follow the instructions on the releases page at [https://github.com/noderators/elastos-supernode-setup/releases](https://github.com/noderators/elastos-supernode-setup/releases)
-- You should always check all your configs everytime you upgrade your packages because sometimes, the config files won't change while other times, they might change.
-Be sure to follow upgrade instructions on releases page
 - Any time you restart an instance, you're stopping the node for main chain, did sidechain, token sidehchain, etc and then starting them again.
 You should also make sure to not upgrade elastos-ela without first making sure that your supernode is not currently in queue to submit a block proposal.
 In the future, packages will be upgraded so you can upgrade without affecting the current running instance(we need to setup some failover option so our supernode is more robust) but for now, if you would like to upgrade your elastos-ela package and restart it, make sure your supernode is not in the queue to submit a block proposal for the next few minutes.
     ```
     curl --user user:password -H 'Content-Type: application/json' -H 'Accept:application/json' --data '{"method":"getarbitersinfo"}' http://localhost:20336